Polygraph (duplicating device): Platform

-The platform forms both a writing surface (in part) and a base and reference plane for the moving and other stationary parts.("F" on diagram) In a portable device the platform is in two parts that form the covers of the enclosure formed for transport.
+The platform forms both a writing surface (in part) and a base and reference plane for the moving and other stationary parts ("F" in diagram).
+In a portable device the platform is in two parts that form the covers of the enclosure formed for transport.
 As suggested by Jefferson, a non-portable version uses a single board for the entire platform.

 Bridge

-Also known as a "gallows frame", the bridge spans the platform ("A" and "B" on diagram).
+Also known as a "gallows frame", the bridge spans the platform ("A" and "B" in diagram).
 In the non-portable device this is mounted on posts permanently attached to the platform.
 In the portable version the bridge, side posts, and a bottom cross piece form the outer rim of enclosure when in the state for transportation.

 The bridge divides the platform into two portions, the part toward the user upon which the papers are placed (see illustration above), and the stationary part away from the user that contains a portion of the planar pantograph.
 The function of the bridge is to form a base for the vertical movement linkage and a support for the suspension spring support beam.